cbochs/portal.nvim/README.md

     ---of jumps in the jumplist that will be queried. lookback = 100,

-    ---Keycodes used for jumping forward and backward.
-These are not overrides
-    ---of the current keymaps, but instead will be used internally when a jump
-    ---is selected.
-    backward = "<c-o>",
-    forward = "<c-i>",

     portal = {
         title = {
             --- When a portal is empty, render an default portal title